 The risks listed above are scary.
 But things will all go smoothly and mewing will give you fantastic results... as long as you are mewing correctly.

-Hard mewing is only "risky" if you don't know how to mew correctly already.
+Hard mewing is only "risky" if you don't have proper oral posture.
 If you're not sure about your mewing technique, please recap on the fundamentals of mewing 👇

-If you know how to mew and don't need a refresher on the steps.
-Then you might be ready for hard mewing.
+If you haven't only just started mewing, and don't need a refresher on the steps... then you might be ready to start applying extra force.

 🍼 Who Should Do Regular Mewing: